4rp1t128/AI_Judge/README.md

 A complete MERN application that simulates a mock court trial between two parties (Side A & Side B).
 Both sides upload documents and arguments, while the AI Judge (powered by Google Gemini 2.x) generates a verdict and allows up to 5 follow-up rounds.

-This project was built for the Vaquill SDE Internship Assignment.

 🚀 Features
 🟦 Frontend (React + Vite + Tailwind)